 A large portion of the energy consumed during the process of mining, refining and manufacturing comes from burning fossil fuels.
 Recycling half of your annual recyclable household waste saves 2400 pounds of carbon dioxide from being released into the atmosphere.
 Carbon dioxide is an important greenhouse gas linked to global warming concerns.

 The large amounts of waste associated with our consumption inevitably leads to pollution of our air, soil and water.
 For example, improperly disposed of used motor oil can pollute ground and fresh water.
 The EPA estimates that 200 million gallons of used motor oil are improperly disposed of each year.
+Reusing things around the house, and disposing of them properly once they can no longer be reused, can have an enormous impact on pollution levels.

 Reduce Landfill Space